W. S. Oliphant

-Winchester Stewart Oliphant was one of the thousands of Americans who traveled across the United States in the second half of the 19th Century to establish a life in the northwest.
-He ultimately homesteaded and purchased land in Garfield County, WA and is best known for serving in the Territorial Legislature that helped set up the constitution for the State of WA and then being elected to the House of Representatives in the first WA State Legislature from 1889-90.
+Winchester Stewart Oliphant (February 1, 1849 – June 24, 1945) was an American politician, one of the thousands of Americans who traveled across the United States in the second half of the 19th Century to establish a life in the northwest.
+He ultimately homesteaded and purchased land in Garfield County, WA and is best known for serving in the Territorial Legislature that helped set up the constitution for the State of Washington and then being elected to the House of Representatives in the first Washington State Legislature from 1889-90.
 During that session, he was Chair of the Agriculture Committee and introduced House Bill 90 which was passed in that session to establish Washington State University, a land grant University with “the object of said school shall be to train teachers of physical science and thereby to further the application of the principles of physical science to industrial pursuits”.

 Background and early life

 Winchester was born Feb 1 1849 in Beverly Ohio.
 He was the 3rd child of Davis Oliphant (1814-1892) and Mary Sharp (1823- 1907) who eventually had a total of 9 children and 8 lived into adulthood.
 His Oliphant ancestors came from Scotland to New Jersey in 1685.

 There is little record of Winchester’s childhood and family circumstances.
 He obtained a full education by attending Beverly College and Ohio University in Athens, Ohio.
 He had elegant handwriting and was very literate for a young man of his age.
 His literacy skills helped him greatly in establishing his early jobs and later work in the legislature.